ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

    Order of operations in asynchronous functions

-The above order of operations will change if there is logging, or if the function is synchronous.
-Logging requires system calls, and the program will need to wait for them to complete before executing the next instruction.
+The above order of operations will change if there is logging or the function is synchronous.
+Logging requires system calls, and the program must wait for them to complete before executing the next instruction.
 See the Logging section for more information.

 .. note:: The default is no logging.

-If the cpu needs to allocate device memory, it needs to wait till this is complete before executing the next instruction.
+If the cpu needs to allocate device memory, it must wait till this is complete before executing the next instruction.
 See the Device Memory Allocation section for more information.

-.. note:: Memory can be pre-allocated.
-This will make the function asynchronous as it removes the need for the function to allocate memory.
+.. note:: Memory can be preallocated.
+This will make the function asynchronous, as it removes the need for the function to allocate memory.

 The following functions copy a scalar result from GPU to CPU if rocblas_pointer_mode == rocblas_pointer_mode_host: asum, dot, max, min, nrm2.

-This makes the function synchronous, as the program will need to wait for the copy before executing the next instruction.
-See the section on Pointer Mode for more information
+This makes the function synchronous, as the program must wait for the copy before executing the next instruction.
+See the section on Pointer Mode for more information.

-.. note:: Set rocblas_pointer_mode to rocblas_pointer_mode_device make the function asynchronous by keeping the result on the GPU.
+.. note:: Set rocblas_pointer_mode to rocblas_pointer_mode_device makes the function asynchronous by keeping the result on the GPU.

-The order of operations with logging, device memory allocation and return of a scalar result is as in the figure below:
+The order of operations with logging, device memory allocation, and return of a scalar result is as in the figure below:

 .. asynch_blocks